 For Peat’s Sake: Jamboree to exchange knowledge and to advance peatland’s restoration

-Indonesian Peat Restoration Agency, (Badan Restorasi Gambut - BRG) recently organized a Peat Jamboree (Jambore Masyarakat Peduli Gambut) in Banjar, South Kalimantan 28-30 April 2018.
+Indonesian Peat Restoration Agency, (Badan Restorasi Gambut - BRG) with the profound support from the Ministry of Environment and Forestry recently organized a Peat Jamboree (Jambore Masyarakat Peduli Gambut) in Banjar, South Kalimantan 28-30 April 2018.
 Hosted by the Government of South Kalimantan, the jamboree was participated by over 1,600 farmers and 1,000 partners, including media, civil societies and local government.

 Aimed to facilitate knowledge exchange; capacity building; and strengthening the network among communities to protect and manage peatlands, BRG works with partners including Norway and UNDP in conducting the event.
 BRG hopes each farmer could exchange knowledge and networks to business practitioners to increase their products’ value.
 “The people will have more confidence in expanding peat-based products.
 Here we can also see the potential of peat to increase economic productivity,” said Dr Myrna A. Safitri Head of BRG’s Education, Socialization, Participation and Partnership Unit.